We welcome all children from Infancy through high school; everyone has a place here at Trinity.

 Our Upper Room curriculum is a teenage-oriented program that offers weekly themes related to the questions of faith and life teenagers seek to discuss.
 The youth prayer book “Call on Me” is a popular and shared resource from which participants select their favorite prayer of that Sunday.

-Our Upper Room teacher is Hal Chen.
 Father of three children himself, David has also taught this age group for many years.
 His experience with middle-school aged children makes the participants feel comfortable to voice their questions and to engage in discussions that their faith life needs.

 The class is held at 9 am in the Upper Room.